 When students behave in a trustworthy manner, they not only help themselves, but also further the interests of the school, their class, and their clubs and teams.

 At Pingry, we believe in leading by example.

 When students conduct themselves in a moral and decent manner, they not only benefit themselves but serve as valuable contributors to their school and the larger world.
-This belief is underscored by our requirement that all students, from the youngest to the college-bound, give back to the community each year through community service.
+This belief is underscored by our requirement that all students, from the youngest to the college-bound, give back to the community each year through community and civic engagement.